The Most Famous American Ice Cream Brands and their Logos

 Klondike Logo

-Klondike stands out from the many ice cream brands in the United States because of its individuality.
-Instead of being a recognized company making traditional ice cream, Klondike is known for its novelty, the Klondike bar.
+Klondike stands out among the many ice cream brands in the United States for its distinct flavor profile.
+Rather than being a recognized producer of traditional ice cream, Klondike is known for its novelty: the Klondike bar.
 This treat first appeared in 1922, thanks to the Islay Dairy Company in Youngstown, Ohio.

 Klondike’s visual identity is designed to echo the brand’s core characteristics.
-The logo is dominated by an icy white wordmark enclosed in a blue outline, symbolizing the product’s frosty pleasure.
-A polar bear trudging through snowy terrain reinforces this cold motif, bringing to mind thoughts of adventure and exploration, similar to the thrilling experience of biting into a Klondike bar.
+The logo is dominated by an icy white wordmark outlined in blue, symbolizing the product’s frosty pleasure.
+A polar bear trudging through snowy terrain reinforces this cold motif, evoking thoughts of adventure and exploration, akin to the thrill of biting into a Klondike bar.

 MaggieMoo’s